 It’s easy to become confused and possibly even stressed when dealing with personal finance these days.
 Mortgages, fixed income vs equity, bond yields, dividends, financial statements… These are all terms that can make even the most intelligent of Canadians feel insecure and even anxious about their own relationship with money.
 And understandably so.

 You may be asking yourself, “How can Hardbacon help us?”
-Well, in addition to providing information about personal finance and money management on our blog, we built a mobile app to help you plan, budget and invest as well as comparison tools to help you pick the best credit card and the best online broker, among other things.
+Well, in addition to providing information about personal finance and money management on our blog, we built a mobile app to help you budget as well as comparison tools to help you pick the best credit card and the best online broker, among other things.

 However, we know we’re not the only resource that can help you make better financial decisions.